guillaumemichel/go-libp2p-kad-dht/routing/simplerouting/query/README.md

 - when a response is picked up by the worker
 - remove timeout from scheduler
-- if response fulfills the success condition, report answer (and close query) -> this step must be specific for each kind of request
+- if response fulfills the success condition, report answer (and close query) -> this step must be specific for each kind of request -- RPC SPECIFIC FOLLOW-UP?
 - change the peer status from "waiting" to "queried"
 - try to add peer to rt and peerstore
 - add (all) closer peers to the peer list (we don't want duplicates though), status "queued"